Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 A parabola is given by the equation $$y=x^2-2*x+1$$.
 A parametric representation for this parabola i

-Parametric Representation of an Implicitly Defined Function
+Parametric Representation of an Implicit Curve

 Parametrically Defined Circular Motion